Health And Wellness

 This time around, however, the experts at Yale studied 58 women who cycled for at least 10 miles a week.

-The participants pedaled on "mock bikes" in the lab, (with the seat position and the handlebars adjusted according to each woman's preferences, and in order to mimic her everyday ride), and the women told researchers when they had felt sore, numb or a tingle as a result of sitting on the bike seat.
+The participants pedaled on "mock bikes" in the lab, (with the seat position and the handlebars adjusted according to each woman's preferences, and in order to mimic her everyday ride), and the women told researchers when they had felt sore, numb, or a tingle as a result of sitting on the bike seat.

-Interestingly, the handlebars had a lot to do with genital sensation as well.
+Interestingly, the handlebars had a lot to do with genital sensations as well.
 The lower that the bars were, the more that a woman had to lean forward, therefore, ultimately increasing the pressure on her lady bits.

 To alleviate the problem, researchers had suggested using "no-nose" saddles or seats; although in spinning class, that may be beyond our control.
 And if you ever start to experience any kind of numbness or tingling down in your lady parts while on a bike, then you should get off the bike right away.

-Or researchers suggested that you could cut back on the biking and just make it one part of your exercise routine.
+Or researchers suggested that you could cut back on biking and just make it one part of your exercise routine.
 A more balanced routine could be a much healthier choice.

 Of course, the easiest (and probably best) solution is to just forgo spinning class altogether — we're sure that you were probably looking for a valid excuse to skip, anyway (our health is a completely excusable reason, FYI).